 Day by day, scientists face great challenges in carrying out their research.
-In order to fund their projects, traditionally scientists write research proposals to government agencies, where they are evaluated by other colleagues.
+Traditionally, in order to fund their projects, scientists write research proposals to government agencies, where they are evaluated by other colleagues.
 The challenge is even greater for early career scientists, as they must compete with established scientists with vast experience.
 The picture is less encouraging if we consider that the budget problems threaten the "sequestration" of funds for science and technology.
 These factors, among others, have encouraged young scientists to find alternative ways to fund their experiments.
 An example of this occurs precisely in Puerto Rico, where a scientist named Taras Oleksyk, decided to turn to a nontraditional funding source: the people.

 "For the parrot ... by the people"